Claracinus0Manaricanus/graph-drawer/README.md

 '/' for division
 '+' for addition
 '-' for substraction
-only use x as an variable cause this a function defined as f(x).
+only use x as a variable cause this a function defined as f(x).
 Don't use the number 120 as it will be read as the variable x, use workarounds if you want to do so. dont use as -2+5 if you want to do substraction start with positive number as 5-2. always end functions with ';'